-The Westlands Stormwater Coalition submitted a Notice of Intent in October 2003 and received a Notice of Applicability (NOA) from the Executive Officer in 2004.
-The NOA approved the Westlands Stormwater Coalition's request to operate as a lead entity under the previous Coalition Group Conditional Waiver within its boundaries.
+IV.
+Westside San Joaquin River Watershed Coalition (Westside Coalition) Organization in January 2004.
+The NOA approved the Westside Coalition's request to operate as a lead entity under the previous Coalition Group Conditional Waiver within its boundaries.
 Similar to the Coalition Group Conditional Waiver, this Order has been written for a third-party to provide a lead role in conducting monitoring, educating member growers (Members), developing water quality management plans, and interacting with the Central Valley Water Board on behalf of Members.
-Due to a substantial number of new requirements, this Order requires that the third- party submit a new application to serve as a third-party representing grower under this Order if it chooses to continue representing Members.
-This Order will apply to any third-party within the Western Tulare Lake Basin Area that receives a NOA from the Executive Officer.
+Due to a substantial number of new requirements, this Order requires that the third-party submit a new application to serve as a third-party representing growers under this Order.
+The Central Valley Water Board anticipates that the Westside Coalition will continue to operate as the third-party lead entity under this Order.